Many of us will spend large amounts of time - and no small amount of money - to make sure our devices are at peak performance for our vaping needs.

 At this point, instead of rubbing around with a toothbrush, use a cloth dipped in unflavoured alcohol (vodka seems to work best) to carefully rub away at those areas of heaviest staining.

-The alcohol helps to lift this stubborn residue from the surface of your tank, cleaning deeper than warm water is capable of.
+The alcohol helps to lift this stubborn residue from the surface of your tank, cleaning more deeply than warm water can.
 Once you’re satisfied with the state of your components, rinse them again in warm water and leave them to dry.

 It is important to note that excessive exposure to alcohol can damage more delicate components, including coils and rubberised tips.